shreyasY2k/chatBot/README.md

 # Automated Static Chat Bot Built using React chat-bot-kit package
 > **Prereqisites:**
 * As the Project is completely built on `react`, `nodejs` is mandatory to run the project.
-* You can see how to install node here [Node Required](https://www.nodejs.org)`
+* You can see how to install node [here](https://www.nodejs.org)
-* Install NPM also if not installed while installing node
+* Install NPM if not installed while installing node
 # Running and Testing Locally
 * Clone my repository or Download the zip File
 * In your Terminal run the following commands